adda-team/adda/misc/pip/README.md

 ```

 Executable is named `pip`, it accepts up tp two command line parameters:
-- `<grid>` - maximum shape size (number of dipoles) along the largest dimension that is determined automatically.
+- `<grid>` - maximum shape size (number of voxels) along the largest dimension that is determined automatically.
 If omitted, the default value of 80 is used (and further arguments cannot be used).
 - `<filename>`.
 Input shape is read from `<filename>.obj` and DDSCAT7 shape is saved into `<filename>.dat`.
 If omitted, PIP will use the default filename `shape` (read `shape.obj` and save `shape.dat`).
 If `<filename>` includes extension, then it will be used for input file (instead of `.obj`).

 It should be possible to read other 3D formats, which are supported by routines in `ivread_wr.f90` - see comments in the source files.
 However, only `.obj` format is sufficiently tested.
 Also limited testing has been performed for `.dxf`, `.stl`, and `.wrl` formats.
 Multiple materials in input files (at least, for `.obj` and `.wrl` formats) are transformed into multiple domains in the output file.
-Should work for very large number of dipoles (limited only by memory and computational time).
+Should work for very large number of voxels (limited only by memory and computational time).

 Existing limitations:
 * For poorly tested input formats, it is potentially possible that the materials will not be properly recognized, leading to too much materials and errors in voxelization.
 Then there is a backup option to produce single-domain output file.
 For that change the value of `logical, parameter :: ignore_mat` in `FEM-Geo-Wr.f90` to `.true.`.